-- If you are using Taxamo Assure, you register with them and provide us with Taxamo’s IOSS number.
+- If you have chosen to use Taxamo Assure or another third party, you would typically register with them and provide us with their IOSS number.

 - If you are selling via a Marketplace, then you will use their IOSS number when shipping items via Royal Mail.

-- If you do not have an IOSS number (either one you have registered for/received from Deloitte), a Marketplace one or one from Taxamo Assure, it’s not possible to use IOSS through Royal Mail and items will be sent Delivered Duties Unpaid (DDU).
+- If you do not have an IOSS number a Marketplace one or one from a third party such as Taxamo Assure, it’s not possible to use IOSS through Royal Mail and items will be sent Delivered Duties Unpaid (DDU).
 This means the recipient will be asked to pay VAT and a handling fee before the item is delivered.

 - How you provide an IOSS number to us depends on which systems you use to provide RM with pre-advice data.

 What format should I add my IOSS number when sending goods via Royal Mail?

 The IOSS number is used to electronically check all due tax has been paid and it is important that you add it in correctly when sending goods via Royal Mail.
 You may have your own IOSS number, be using a marketplace IOSS number, or you may be using one from a third party such as Taxamo.
 In which case you should use their IOSS number, that they will provide you with.
 Every IOSS number is a total of 12 digits.
 It should always start with ‘IM’ and then be followed with 10 numbers with no spaces, e.g. IM0123456789.
 Key in the number in this format to ensure that it is recognised.

 How do I add my IOSS number with Click & Drop?